uread-cvg-detection-simulator/detection-simulator/README.md

 The UREAD Detection Simulator is a tool for simulating the detection and tracking of objects in a top-down 2D environment.
 It exports data into a json format that contains x/y co-ordinates and timestamps of the relevant objects.
 This data can be used to test and validate algorithms for object detection and tracking.

+The simulator was originally developed on the EU Horizon project [EURMARS](https://eurmars-project.eu/).

 ## Features

 - Configurable Agents: